angelo-tyk/tyk-mcp-sentraip/docs/OVERVIEW.md

-# Tyk as MCP Server: AI-Ready API Security
+# Tyk MCP Integration: Experimental Use Case

-## What This Project Does
+## What This Experiment Demonstrates

-This project **transforms Tyk Gateway into an MCP (Model Context Protocol) server** that makes SentraIP threat intelligence accessible to AI models like Claude through natural language conversations.
+This experimental project shows how to **transform Tyk Gateway into an MCP (Model Context Protocol) server**, demonstrating the Four Pillars of AI-Ready APIs by making SentraIP threat intelligence accessible to AI models like Claude through natural language conversations.

-## The Simple Explanation
+## The Concept Being Tested

-### Before This Project
+### Current State
 - **Claude AI**: "I can only use information from my training data"
 - **SentraIP API**: "I have live threat intelligence but only speak REST"
 - **Tyk Gateway**: "I manage APIs but AIs can't use me directly"

-### After This Project
+### Experimental Integration
 - **Claude AI**: "Who is attacking us right now?"
-- **This System**: Claude → MCP → Tyk → SentraIP → Real threat data → Natural language response
+- **This Prototype**: Claude → MCP → Tyk → SentraIP → Real threat data → Natural language response

 ## How It Works